kubedb/docs/docs/guides/mariadb/monitoring/prometheus-operator/index.md

 ---
-title: Monitor MySQL using Prometheus Operator
+title: Monitor MariaDB using Prometheus Operator
 menu:
   docs_{{ .version }}:
-    identifier: guides-mysql-monitoring-prometheus-operator
+    identifier: guides-mariadb-monitoring-prometheusoperator
     name: Prometheus Operator
-    parent: guides-mysql-monitoring
+    parent: guides-mariadb-monitoring
-    weight: 15
+    weight: 20
 menu_name: docs_{{ .version }}
 section_menu_id: guides
 ---

 > New to KubeDB?
 Please start [here](/docs/README.md).

-# Monitoring MySQL Using Prometheus operator
+# Monitoring MariaDB Using Prometheus operator

 [Prometheus operator](https://github.com/prometheus-operator/prometheus-operator) provides simple and Kubernetes native way to deploy and configure Prometheus server.
-This tutorial will show you how to use Prometheus operator to monitor MySQL database deployed with KubeDB.
+This tutorial will show you how to use Prometheus operator to monitor MariaDB database deployed with KubeDB.

 ## Before You Begin

 - At first, you need to have a Kubernetes cluster, and the kubectl command-line tool must be configured to communicate with your cluster.
 If you do not already have a cluster, you can create one by using [kind](https://kind.sigs.k8s.io/docs/user/quick-start/).

-- To learn how Prometheus monitoring works with KubeDB in general, please visit [here](/docs/guides/mysql/monitoring/overview/index.md).
+- To learn how Prometheus monitoring works with KubeDB in general, please visit [here](/docs/guides/mariadb/monitoring/overview).

 - To keep database resources isolated, this tutorial uses a separate namespace called `demo` throughout this tutorial.
 Run the following command to prepare your cluster: